 Mix the sample thoroughly just before pipetting.

 Slide the cover glass into final position so that the circle on the cover glass is centered within the circle of the sampling area (Figures C and D).

 This will eliminate air bubbles from the counting area.

 Isolate and view the CELL-VU® grid.
 This grid is divided into 100 small boxes each 0.1 x 0.1 mm.For undiluted sperm count all motile and non-motile sperm within 10 small boxes of this grid.
 Divide this number by 2.
 This result is the concentration of sperm in millions/ml.
-For specimens with low sperm counts, count all sperm within the entire central square (100 boxes).
+For specimens with low sperm counts, count all sperm within the entire grid (100 boxes).
 Multiply the count by 50,000 to obtain the total concentration of sperm/ml.

 Count both motile sperm and non-motile sperm within 10 small boxes of the grid.
 Divide total sperm (motile + non-motile) by the total motile count.
 Multiply by 100 to establish the percentage of motile sperm.